ShawxingKwok/ITWorks/content/docs/android/kdatastore/en/_index.md

 weight: 1
 ---

-`KDataStore` is a local persistent storage solution that I personally developed based on Android Jetpack's {{< newTab DataStore "https://developer.android.com/topic/libraries/architecture/datastore?hl=zh-cn" >}}.
+`KDataStore` is my personal **local persistent Android storage solution** that developed based on Android Jetpack's {{< newTab DataStore "https://developer.android.com/topic/libraries/architecture/datastore?hl=zh-cn" >}}.
-The main optimizations include:
+The emphasis of optimizations is as follows:
 - Generating `key` through delegation.
-- Using `MutableStateFlow` for real-time observation, synchronous reading and writing, and asynchronous writing to disk.
+- `MutableStateFlow` is adopted for real-time observation, synchronous reading and writing with memory, and asynchronous writing to disk.
-- Backing up data for exceptions.
+- Backing up data to handle exceptions.

-For more information, see the <a href="https://github.com/ShawxingKwok/KDataStore" target="_blank">GitHub repository</a> (includes demo).
+See the <a href="https://github.com/ShawxingKwok/KDataStore" target="_blank">GitHub repository</a> (includes demo) for more information.

 {{< hint warning >}}
 `Java` support is for the initial promotion and not considered in my other works.